 The Group voluntarily provides discount coupons through certain co-operative websites or through public distributions during its marketing activities.
 These coupons are not related to prior purchases, and can only be utilized in conjunction with subsequent purchases on the Group's platforms.
 These discount coupons are recorded as reduction of revenues at the time of use.
 The Group has established a membership reward program wherein customers earn one point for one RMB of purchase made on the Group's platforms.
 Membership reward points can be either exchanged into coupons to be used in connection with subsequent purchases, or exchanged into free gifts.
 The expiry dates of these reward points vary based on different individual promotional programs, while the coupons expire three months after redemption.
-Prior to fiscal 2014, the Group accrued liabilities for the estimated value of the points earned and expected to be redeemed, which were based on all outstanding reward points.
+Prior to fiscal 2014, the Group accrued liabilities for the estimated value of the points earned and expected to be redeemed, which were based on all outstanding reward points related to prior purchases at the end of each reporting period, as it did not have sufficient historical data to reasonably estimate the usage rate of these reward points.
 Starting from 2014, the Group derecognized the deferred revenue liability and began to recognize revenue based on an estimated breakage rate as it has accumulated sufficient historical data to be able to reasonably estimate the usage rate of these reward points.